ztyyLV/web-twain-docs/indepth/development/upgrade.md

 # Upgrade

-Dynamsoft tries to improve `DWT` constantly and release one major version and 2 to 4 minor versions each year.
+Dynamsoft tries to improve `DWT` constantly and releases one major version and 2 to 4 minor versions each year.
 The recommendation for our customers is to always keep your application up-to-date with our latest release.
 In this section, we'll talk about how to upgrade your application.

 Essentially, the following three steps are required to upgrade your application to use a newer version of `DWT` .
 Two of the steps would be done by the **application developer** on the server-side.
 The 3rd step would be done by **users** or **system administrators** on the client side.